Coty Sensabaugh: Regular season

+Playoffs

 Personal life

 Sensabaugh was born and raised in Kingsport, Tennessee by his parents, Becky and Kim Sensabaugh.
 He has two older brothers named Jamaar and Travis.
 In 2000, Jamaar, who was 16 at the time, was hospitalized after complaining about feeling lethargic.
 He was diagnosed with leukemia and died a few days later.
 His cousin, Gerald Sensabaugh, is a retired NFL safety, who played for the Jacksonville Jaguars and Dallas Cowboys from 2005 to 2012.

 In July 2016, Sensabaugh married his longtime girlfriend Dominique, whom he had met at Clemson.
 They had their ceremony in Atlanta, Georgia and decided to forgo their honeymoon and instead go to Puerto Plata, Dominican Republic and hand out shoes to people in need.
-In lieu of a wedding gifts, the couple instead asked for donations.
+In lieu of wedding gifts, the couple instead asked for donations.
 They worked with Soles4Souls a charity that works in getting shoes for the less fortunate.

 Every summer, the couple also sponsors a youth football camp, headed by Coty, named the Sensabaugh Camp Classic.
-The camp is free of charge and is for youths from 6-17 and is held at J. Fred Johnson stadium in Sensabaugh's hometown of Kingsport.
+The camp is free of charge and is for youths from 6–17 and is held at J. Fred Johnson stadium in Sensabaugh's hometown of Kingsport.
 The camp has held its fifth season as of June 2017 and volunteers that attend include his cousin Gerald Sensabaugh and Free agent safety Marcus Gilchrist, who Sensabaugh was teammates with at Clemson.